Bukkeeh/LITA_Class_Documentation/README.md

 - GitHub for Portflio Building
 - Power BI - for Data Manipulation and Visualisation

-### Microsoft Excel Functions
----
-The following functions was carried out in MS Excel:
-- Formulars and fucntions such as

 ### Tools Used for Cleaning Data
 ---

+### Data Cleaning and Preparations
+---

 ### Data Visualization
 ---
 ![Pivot Table](https://github.com/user-attachments/assets/1a4df785-8154-4505-bec5-1cc0f98f9e79)

-### Data Cleaning and Preparations
----

 ### Exploratory Data Analysis
 ---

 ### Data Analysis
 ---
+This following basic functions are used as follows:
+- COUNT
+- MAXIF
+- SUMIF
+- AVERAGE
+- COUNTIF

+This is where some basic lines of codes or queries are used.

+SELECT * from EMPLOYEE
+where firstname = 'ADEBAYO'

 ### STRUCTURED QUERY LANGUAGE - (SQL)
 ---